javorosas/facturapi-php-example/README.md

 ### How to run

-1. Clone this remo
+1. Clone this repo
 2. `cd` into the project folder
-3. Run the following commands
+3. Run the following commands:

 ```bash
 composer install